The Texas Divorce Lawyer

-Our attorneys would tell any potential or new client that for any divorce to be approved and finalized by a court the final orders must deal with:
+Our attorneys advise every potential or new client that, for a court to approve and finalize any divorce, the final orders must be addressed:

 - dissolving the marriage

 At first glance this looks like a pretty simple process- and it can be.
 However, finding an uncontested divorce is quite rare.
 It’s more frequent that almost from the beginning some aspect of the divorce gets to be a little more complicated.
 The parties will believe that it would be different.

 A party interested in divorcing their spouse is best represented by a family law attorney.
 A Texas family law attorney knows how to draft and file the initial documents of a divorce (either a Petition or Answer).
 Thereby ensuring that your case gets off the ground efficiently.
 It’s important to note that unless a party requests something in their Petition or Answer, they are not entitled to receive it from a court.
 Temporary spousal support, a specific kind of conservatorship of the kids or child support are examples of items which the court cannot grant you unless initially requested in your filing document(s).

 Another, less talked about, difficulty that parties run into during the divorce is the sheer length of the process.
 At a minimum (with some exceptions) the divorce process in Texas takes sixty days from the date one party files their Petition.
 A majority of divorce cases last longer, even if the parties agree on nearly every one of the items listed earlier in this blog post.
 The lengthy time commitment can produce frustrated parties.
 An experienced family law attorney in Houston, Texas can help their client keep an even keel throughout the case.